Very much impressed with this moss. Great choice

 It can survive extreme cold and even freeze.
-It is frequently used as a ground cover in the shade to extreme shade covered landscape designs, but it is also found in terrariums.
+It is frequently used as a ground cover in the shade to extreme shade covered landscape designs, but found in terrariums.
 Mood Moss gets its name because it changes color from the moisture it receives.
-It appears whispy and brittle in times of drought but lush and with a velvet-like appearance when it is adequately watered.
+It appears whispy and brittle in times of drought but lush and with a velvet-like appearance when adequately watered.
 Mood moss is a sprawling ground cover that requires low maintenance and is ideal for beginner gardeners.
-To establish mood moss be sure to clear the area it will be growing of debris and rocks.
+To establish mood moss, be sure to clear the area it will be growing of debris and rocks.
 Moisten the leveled out soil and then moisten the back of the mood moss.
-Firmly place moss on the moistened ground.
+Firmly place the moss on the moistened ground.
 Water for 3-4 minutes a day three times daily for four months to establish a deep mood moss.
 Mood moss can also grow on natural surfaces such as rock and wood.
 It can be harvested in clumps and easily transplanted.
 It is most commonly found growing in wooded areas and forests all across the United States.
 Moss does not have a root system and receives its nutrients through photosynthesis, water, and air.
 This is why proper watering is imperative for the most establishment.
 Moss anchors itself to surfaces through rhizoids.
-If moss is introduced to stressful environments, it will become dormant until outside factors improve.
-During dormancy it will not maintain a velvet and lush appearance, it may break due to being brittle.
+If moss introduces stressful environments, it will become dormant until outside factors improve.
+During dormancy, it will not maintain a velvet and lush appearance; it may break due to being brittle.